Capsule Sponge Test

 What is the purpose of this test?

 Many people have heartburn and acid reflux.
-These can usually be treated with medication and lifestyle changes, for example avoiding eating heavy meals late at night or foods which may increase heartburn (such as fizzy drinks, acidic and spicy foods).
+These conditions can usually be treated with medication and lifestyle changes.
+For example:

-However, some people who have regular heartburn develop a condition called Barrett’s Oesophagus.
+Some people with regular heartburn develop a condition called Barrett’s Oesophagus.
 This is when cells in the food pipe (oesophagus) change shape.
-About three to six people in every 100 with regular heartburn develop Barrett’s Oesophagus.
+About 3 to 6 people in every 100 with regular heartburn develop Barrett’s Oesophagus.

 People with Barrett’s Oesophagus have a slightly higher chance of developing oesophageal cancer.
-And we know that if cancer is found early outcomes are improved.
+If we find cancer early, a patient's outcomes are improved.

 What are the benefits to having a CST instead of an upper endoscopy?

-Like an upper endoscopy, CST is used to diagnose abnormalities in your oesophagus.
+Like an upper endoscopy, we use a CST to diagnose abnormalities in your oesophagus.
 The results of both tests will show us what treatment you need.

 What happens next?